Shopify/polaris/documentation/Releasing.md

 ### Prerelease (beta)

 Similar to the normal Changeset release workflow described above, a prerelease PR is created when merging work with changesets into the `next` branch.
-The **"[Version Packages (beta)](https://github.com/Shopify/polaris/pulls?q=is%3Apr+version+packages+beta+is%3Aopen)"** PR will contain all changes that will part fot the next major release.
+The **"[Version Packages (beta)](https://github.com/Shopify/polaris/pulls?q=is%3Apr+version+packages+beta+is%3Aopen)"** PR will contain all changes that will be included in the next major release.

 When merging this PR into `next`, a new prerelease is created with the `beta` dist tag.
 You can learn more about [prerelease support using Changesets here](https://github.com/changesets/changesets/blob/main/docs/prereleases.md).